Chinese Tangerine Venison

 Tangerine beef, in China, is the origin of the ubiquitous “orange” chicken or beef you see all over Americanized Chinese restaurants.
 But where that dish is all about a puffy batter and a cloyingly sweet sauce, real tangerine beef is all about tang, heat and crunch.
+Here’s how to make it.

-It has only a touch of sweetness, although you could sweeten it more if you wanted to, and there are enough chiles to make you notice.
+Tangerine beef has only a touch of sweetness, although you could sweeten it more if you wanted to, and there are enough chiles to make you notice.
 There’s something more, too: The tangerine peels are ever so slightly bitter, which really add a layer of complexity to the dish.

 According to my friend Kho Kian Lam, who runs the Chinese food website Red Cook, tangerine beef is originally a Sichuan dish served cold, without rice, as a sort of snack while drinking wine.